LCWIP map

 For the LCWIP to serve its intended purpose, officers must have read it and know what it is in it, then use it as the basis of bids.

-The LCWIP should be embedded in the planning process, but it is not.
 In the transport proposals for West Harrogate Urban Expansion, there is no reference to the LCWIP.
 Further, the officers involved in West Harrogate have all seen our Zone Plans, yet the Zone Plans have been completely ignored in the transport proposals.

 1) Introduction